biolink/biolink-model/docs/Food.md

 ## Parents

- *  is_a: [MolecularEntity](MolecularEntity.md) - A gene, gene product, small molecule or macromolecule (including protein complex)"
+ *  is_a: [ChemicalMixture](ChemicalMixture.md) - A chemical mixture is a chemical entity composed of two or more molecular entities.

-## Uses Mixins

- *  mixin: [Mixture](Mixture.md) - The physical combination of two or more molecular entities in which the identities are retained and are mixed in the form of solutions, suspensions and colloids.

 ## Attributes